Eagleby, Queensland: Geography

-Eagleby is located on the southern bank of the Logan River at the juncture with the Albert which forms the southern and eastern boundary.
+Eagleby is immediately east of Beenleigh, and is 32 km south-east of central Brisbane, being located on the southern bank of the Logan River at the juncture with the Albert river, which forms the southern and eastern boundary.
 The Pacific Motorway marks the western boundary.
-Eagleby is northeast of Beenleigh, and was originally a suburb of Beenleigh.
+Eagleby was originally a suburb of Beenleigh.

 History

 Eagleby was originally known as Philadelphia.

 In October 1905, tenders were called for the erection of a provisional school.
 Eagleby Provisional School opened in 1906.
 On 1 January 1909, it became Eagleby State School.
 It closed in 1966.
 It was located at 133 Eagleby Road (27.68702°S 153.21806°E).
 The school building was purchased for use as a private residence, but was removed circa 2021.
 It is approximately 1 km from the present school location.

+Eagleby was a sugar-growing area and had one of the many sugar mills in the Logan/Albert Shire district.
+When its mill closed in 1943 it was the second last in operation.

 Eagleby South State School opened on 23 January 1978.

 The fire station on the Pacific Motorway was built in September 1983.

 On 25 January 1988, a new Eagleby State School opened at a new location.

+Eagleby Plaza (the supermarket and 21 other shops) opened in 1989.

 Eagleby Learning Centre opened in 1992.